 Getting married is a beautiful thing.

-Almost every lady (and man) dreams of that special day where you’ll be the centre of attention; and the whole world revolves around you.
+Almost every lady (and man) dreams of that special day where you’ll be the center of attention; and the whole world revolves around you.
 Unfortunately, that dream can quickly turn into a nightmare.

 Here are 10 of the most common reasons why marriages fail:

 1. Poor communication: Communication is the foundation of any relationship.
 If your communication is not right, you’ll suffer in other areas.
 This will lead to emotional distance, a lack of understanding, and ultimately – a failed marriage.